kotoff-studio/mcrust/README.md

 # mcrust
-Minecraft plugin example using Rust
+Minecraft plugin example using Rust.
+This plugin writes *simple welcome message* when you join the server

 ## How to use
 1. Compile using `cargo build --release`